Bishop Kyrillos: St. Paul Brotherhood

 On October 20, 2002, he was ordained as a celibate priest by HE Metropolitan Serapion, then Bishop Serapion, for St. Paul Brotherhood, joining Fr.
 Isaac Paul (now Bishop Abraham) as the second member of the order.
 While serving in this capacity, he also earned two master's degrees in Theology from Holy Cross Orthodox School of Theology in Boston, and a Ph.D. in History of Christianity from the University of Notre Dame, School of Theology in Indiana.
 He also served at St. Mina Coptic Orthodox Church in Riverside for several years and was involved in ecumenical dialogue with several other denominations.
 During this time, he published many books and worked to establish a theology school as well as a central education department for the diocese.

 Department of Christian Education

 Metropolitan Serapion and Bishop Kyrillos established the Department of Christian Education, with a core Sunday School Curriculum, Diaconate Program, Servants Preparation Program, and a special program for children 8–13 on advanced subjects such as Church History, Theology, and Apologetics.

+Bishop Kyrillos currently serves as Dean of St. Athanasius and St. Cyril Coptic Orthodox Theological School (ACTS).